-In this page we provide a basic overview of the major steps in the MaNGA DRP as of DR14.
-The DR14 pipeline is nearly identical to DR13 (see DR14 caveats); for detailed information see the technical pipeline paper (Law et al. 2016).
+In this page we provide a basic overview of the major steps in the MaNGA DRP as of DR13; for detailed information see the technical pipeline paper Law et al. 2016 (preprint available here).
 The MaNGA DAP will be described in a future data release.

-A PDF guide to how to install and run the DR14 DRP can be found at https://svn.sdss.org/public/repo/manga/mangadrp/tags/v2_1_2/pdf/userguide.pdf
+A PDF guide to how to install and run the DR13 DRP can be found at https://svn.sdss.org/public/repo/manga/mangadrp/tags/v1_5_4/pdf/userguide.pdf

 DRP: 2d Stage